kzorluoglu/kedmine-chrome/README.md

             * Right-Click Menu for Issue Comment Input???
    * Create timerState in LocalStorage - You have referenced a code line (src/components/Timer.vue:76)

-## Features

-- Real-time search for tickets.
-- Timer functionality integrated for each ticket.
-- Direct API integration with Redmine.
-- Comment functionality for each ticket.
-- Clean and responsive UI/UX.

 ## Installation